JaysonRice/pets-please/README.md

 You will need [json-server](https://www.npmjs.com/package/json-server) installed in order to create the persistant data storage.

-To start the json server, run the following command in your terminal inside of the geckospot-api directory:
+To start the json server, run the following command in your terminal inside of the pets please api directory:

 ```bash
 json-server -p 8088 -w database.json